::p_load(sf, sfdep, tmap, tidyverse) pacman

 Before we can compute the local spatial autocorrelation statistics, we need to construct a spatial weights of the study area.
 The spatial weights is used to define the neighbourhood relationships between the geographical units (i.e. county) in the study area.

-In the code chunk below, poly2nb()
+In the code chunk below, st_contiguity()

-of spdep package is used to compute contiguity weight matrices for the study area.
+of sfdep package is used to compute contiguity weight matrices for the study area.
 This function builds a neighbours list based on regions with contiguous boundaries.
 If you look at the documentation you will see that you can pass a “queen” argument that takes TRUE or FALSE as options.
 If you do not specify this argument the default is set to TRUE, that is, if you don’t specify queen = FALSE this function will return a list of first order neighbours using the Queen criteria.

 Neighbour list object: